cponcej/awesome-tech/docs/sw-devel.md

 - [DZone: The Importance of a Data Format: Part 1 — Current State Problems](https://dzone.com/articles/the-importance-of-a-data-format-part-i-current-sta) JSON is a really simple format.
 It's very easy to work with it, interchange it, read it, etc. However, JSON also has a few major issues.
 - [Querying JSON in Postgres](http://schinckel.net/2014/05/25/querying-json-in-postgres/) Good read for anyone storing jsonb data in postgresql
 - [jq is a lightweight and flexible command-line JSON processor](https://stedolan.github.io/jq/) jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.
+- [KEEP CALM and QUERY JSON](https://dzone.com/articles/keep-calm-and-query-json) Trying to break from SQL?
+Here's how JSON and the platforms that use it can lend a hand organizing and querying data.

 ### Mozilla Tools
 - [developer.mozilla.org](https://developer.mozilla.org/)